shamanec/GADS-devices-provider/docs/setup.md

 6. Save your new supervision identity file in the project `./configs` (or other) folder as `supervision.p12`.
 7. Open `config.json` and set your `supervision_password` in `env-config`

-**Note** You can also Trust manually when container is created but this is not optimal
+``**Note** You can also Trust manually when container is created but this is not optimal  `` This is not applicable at the moment because `GADS-docker-server` is set up to work with supervised devices

 ### Register your devices for the project
 1. Open the `config.json` file.